signalshore/signalshore.github.io/content/2019-05-05-Instant-Messaing.md

 necessary, which is one of the reasons I will be installing it back again.
 But yes! it was a good change.

-That said, a lot of international groups work and function as they precisely because of these applications and the kind of closeness they enable.
+That said, a lot of international collaborations work and function as they do precisely because of these applications and the kind of closeness they enable.
 So it would be unfair to say that these applications are all "bad".
 I would speculate that the only "bad" thing is that when these applications form a rather large part of your daily communication.

 Letting go of Reddit was much easier.